XRPLF/xrpl-dev-portal/gatewayd.md

 ## Configuration ##

 Before you can run gatewayd, you need to set up the appropriate accounts that will be used to store and send funds in the Ripple network.
 You also need to define which currencies your gateway issues.
-Beyond that, there are some options you can set if they set your needs.
+Beyond that, there are some options you can set if they fit your needs.

 The defaults for all of gatewayd's settings are found in the file `config/config.js`.
-You can override any of those settings with your own values by editing them in the file `config/config.json`.
-Don't mix up these two files!
+You can override any of those settings with your own values by editing them in the file `config/config.json`, or by using the API methods for setting the configuration.
+(The API methods result in editing the `config/config.json` file anyway.)
+You don't need to edit the `config/config.js` file, since that only contains the defaults, and gets overridden in a software update.

 ### Hot Wallet, Cold Wallet, Trust ###

 When a gateway issues balances of non-XRP currencies on the Ripple Network, those balances become liabilities in the real world that must be covered when people redeem those balances as external withdrawals.
 Additionally, actual XRP balances are digital assets that can be stolen or lost.
-Gatewayd uses the concept of a "hot wallet" and a "cold wallet" to minimize the risk of losses.
+Gatewayd uses the concept of a "hot wallet" and a "cold wallet" to minimize the risk of losses for both categories.
 (In practice, there is no difference between the term "wallet" and "account" on Ripple.)

 The cold wallet is like your vault.
 It issues all your funds, and holds the bulk of your XRP assets.
 The secret key that is used for this wallet is kept offline, accessible to a few trusted operators.
 Every now and then, the cold wallet is used to refill the stores in the hot wallet.